-The stitches will dissolve but may be removed in 1 week.
-If the stitches become sore, please contact your GP's practice nurse.
+The stitches will dissolve but may be removed in 7 days if they become sore, please contact your GP's practice nurse.
 You may bath or shower the next day.

 What will happen to my periods?

 The operation does not normally have any effect on your periods.
 If you were taking the oral contraceptive pill before the sterilisation your periods may become heavier after you have stopped taking them.